Medical Education Number

-Medical Education Number (ME Number)

 The Medical Education Number (ME Number) is an 11-digit identifier assigned to every physician member of the American Medical Association (AMA) in the United States.
 It is used for identification and recording basic physician information and Continuing Medical Education (CME) credits.
 It is an important element in the administrative and educational framework for physicians in the United States.

-Assignment and Structure
+Assignment and structure

 The ME Number is assigned when a student begins medical school and can remain unchanged throughout their career.
 The number is structured as follows: